Lyudmil23/SoftUniDemoGitHubProject/README.md

 # SoftUniDemoGitHubProject
 Demo project for SoftUni.

  I edited this on GitHub directly!

+ This repository also contains cats and dogs!